robotique-udes/rover_documentation/doc/prog/projects/communication/network_config.md

   - Reset the network interface (set to off than to on)
     - To check if the new config was applied, enter this command in a terminal:
     - `ifconfig | grep <ENTER ADDRESS> `
-    - If a line like this: `inet <YOUR IP> netmask:255.255.255.0 ...` apers, your all set.
+    - If a line like this: `inet <YOUR IP> netmask:255.255.255.0 ...` appear, your all set.

+>[!NOTE]
-- When using USB to Ethernet adapters, you'll need to make the configuration for each different adapters
+When using USB to Ethernet adapters, you'll need to make the configuration for each different adapters
-- You should now able to ping other devices on the network.

 ### Wireless Setup

-**Des problèmes ont été observé avec le router lorsque plusieurs messages ROS sont envoyés.
-L'usage de la connection wireless est flaky.**

-Il est possible de se connecter au Rover sans sortir l'antenne de la base station, très pratique pour des tests à courtes portées.
-Il y a un router en mode lan repeter dans le rover qui émet un réseaux wifi qui permet d'accèder au réseaux local du rover (M2.4, MCU, Cams, etc.)

-Information de connections:
+>[!WARNING]
+>Problems have been notices when using a cheap router with ROS sending a lot of small packets very fast (joy msgs).
+This connection can be buggy and flaky

+Its possible to connect to the rover without the big base station antenna, it's very useful for small range tests.
+There's a small router configured as wireless LAN access point.
+When connected to this wifi network, you'll be able to access all the LAN network off the rover (M2.4, MCU, Cams, etc.)

+Connection information:
-- Interface de configuration du router
+- Router configuration interface
   - password: rover

-- Réseau wifi
+- Wifi network
   - SSID: rovus_low_range
   - password: roverrover